gesslar/Explorer/README.md

 ### `onMoveMap`

 Trigger this event when the player has moved to a new room.
-Explore sets a timer to check if the player has moved to a new room.
+Explorer sets a timer to check if the player has moved to a new room.
 When this event is triggered, it confirms that the player has moved to a new room and will then proceed to explore a new room.